kjkostlan/reclur/README.md

 DANGER: Pre-alpha, many features are broken, missing, or incomplete.
+We plan soon to add the core essential features before making a super-powerful tool.

 The Cloojzone IDE is built from the ground up to leverage the power of functional programming, the JVM, and lisp’s powerful macro system.